MicrosoftDocs/win32/desktop-src/shell/debugging-with-the-shell.md

 ---
-Description: 'This topic explains how to debug Shell and namespace extension DLLs.'
+Description: This topic explains how to debug Shell and namespace extension DLLs.
-title: Debugging with the Shell
+title: Debugging with the Shell ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Debugging with the Shell